rodalbuyeh/gpim452-2025-fa/_staffers/albuyeh.md

   In industry, I've led machine learning efforts across domains including healthcare, finance, and consumer tech--most recently as Principal Data Scientist at Labcorp.
 My work spans from deep learning and time-series forecasting to MLOps and generative AI, with an emphasis on deploying models in complex, real-world systems.

   At GPS, I aim to bridge technical depth with policy relevance.
-My teaching is rooted in practical implementation--helping students develop a rigorous understanding of data systems, while cultivating the judgment to apply them responsibly in global and institutional contexts.
+My teaching is rooted in practical implementation.
+I aim to help students develop a rigorous understanding of data systems, while cultivating the judgment to apply them responsibly in global and institutional contexts.

   Outside the classroom, I am in the early stages of founding an AI SaaS startup, train mixed martial arts, and explore San Diego with my family.
 ---